AstralForest/Power_BI_Monitoring/README.md

 Each of these areas is independent and modular, allowing for the implementation of more fitting components tailored to specific client requirements.

 We developed two alternative versions of the solution.
-Below is quick comparison between the two of them:
+Below is quick comparison between the two of them to allow you to choose the one most tailored to your needs:

 ![image](https://github.com/AstralForest/Power_BI_Monitoring/assets/156897451/cfb6484f-ed65-46b2-9979-38bea6e5b342)